Cubs’ Ross non-committal when asked about Kimbrel as closer

 Kimbrel pitched again Friday night against Pittsburgh, allowing home runs by Colin Moran and Josh Bell in the ninth inning of the Cubs’ 6-3 win.

-Kimbrel’s upper-90s velocity is there, but Ross said he is having some issues with his motion.
+Kimbrel’s upper-90s mph velocity is there, but Ross said he is having some issues with his motion.

 “I think there are some mechanical things that we can shore up to where he’s back to hiding the ball a little bit more, a little more deception in his delivery,” Ross said.
 “When he’s right, and some of the conversations we’ve had he’s not quite where he wants to be in that.
 He’s kind of in between.”